 If you have any illness that worsened during pregnancy or previous use of the Pill.

 Always tell your doctor, pharmacist or dentist that you’re taking Femodene ED if you ever need to take another medicine at the same time.
 Some medicines can have an influence on the blood levels of Femodene ED and can stop it from working properly – for example:

 some medicines used to treat HIV and Hepatitis C virus infections (so-called protease inhibitors and non-nucleoside reverse transcriptase inhibitors);

 griseofulvin (an anti-fungal medicine);

 certain sedatives (called ‘barbiturates’);

-St. John’s Wort (an herbal remedy).
+St. John’s Wort (a herbal remedy).

-Femodene ED contains lactose and sucrose - if you have been told by your doctor that you have intolerance to some sugars, contact your doctor before using Femodene ED.
+Femodene ED contains lactose and sucrose - if you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before using Femodene ED.

 Do not use Femodene ED if you are pregnant.
-If you are breast-feeding, your doctor or family planning nurse may advise you not to take Femodene ED.
+If you are breastfeeding, your doctor or family planning nurse may advise you not to take Femodene ED.
 They will be able to suggest alternative contraception.